Skip to main content

 How this compares to other programs

 Here's the uncomfortable part: FIND is not uniquely strict.
-The big four hotel auction programs all use the same flat, binding, non-refundable language.
+Our state of points auctions roundup tracks how the programs compare across the whole market.
+The big four hotel auction programs all use the same flat, binding, non-refundable language (terms reviewed July 2026).

 So the lesson isn't "avoid FIND."
 It's that every hotel auction is a binding, cash-equivalent commitment, and you're best off treating them all that way.